onescales/Sitemap-URL-Extractor-Tool/README.md

-# Sitemap-URL-Extractor-Tool
-Go to any sitemap.xml, copy it and paste in this box to get a list of all URLs.
+# Sitemap URL Extractor Tool

+I built this tool to get a list of all of the URL's in a sitemap as i use it farily often for projects to understand the lis to URL's.

+All you have to do is go to a sitemap.xml, copy the entire page in your browser and paste it in the tool below.

+* note - sometimes you need to add view-source:SITEMAPURL to get the copy from your browser.